Introduction to Missouri Slot Machine Casino Gambling in 2020

 Casinos in Missouri

-The largest casino in Missouri is Ameristar Casino Hotel Kansas City, having more than 2,200 gaming machines.
+The largest casino in Missouri is Ameristar Casino Hotel Kansas City with 2,578 gaming machines.

-The second largest casino is Ameristar Casino Resort Spa St. Charles, having more than 2,000 gaming machines.
+The second-largest casino is Ameristar Casino Resort Spa St. Charles with 2,567 gaming machines.

-- Ameristar Casino Resort Spa St. Charles in St. Charles located 23 miles northwest of St. Louis.
+- Ameristar Casino Resort Spa St. Charles located 23 miles northwest of St. Louis.

 - Argosy Casino Hotel & Spa in Riverside located 7 miles northwest of Kansas City.

-- Harrah’s North Kansas City in North Kansas City located 7 miles northeast of Kansas City.
+- Harrah’s Kansas City in North Kansas City located 7 miles northeast of Kansas City.

-- Isle of Capri Casino Hotel – Boonville in Boonville located 103 miles east of Kansas City.
+- Isle of Capri Casino Hotel – Boonville located 103 miles east of Kansas City.

-- Isle of Capri Casino Hotel – Kansas City in Kansas City.
+- Isle of Capri Casino – Kansas City

 - Lumiére Place Casino & Hotels in St. Louis.